MarkWattsBoomi/SearchFilterTable---NG/README.md

 The name of a value in Flow to use for the single row level state.

-As opposed to the main state value which is a list containing all/any selected rows, the RowLevelState value will always hold the value of any row which triggered an outcome.
+As opposed to the main state value which is a list containing all/any selected rows, the RowLevelState value will always hold the value of any row which was selected or triggered an outcome.

 ### RibbonStyle

 This tells the component which ribbon style to use.

-The options are "ribbon" (default) or "search"
+The options are "ribbon"  or "search"(*default)

 ### RibbonDisplay